 Looking between the wall of the tower and an adjoining building, you glimpse one of the classic images of Nizwa, the tall minaret and turquoise dome of Nizwa Mosque.
 Located near the mosque is Nizwa souq.
 Although now in a new, purpose built complex, this is undoubtedly a traditional souq.
 The style of the buildings is entirely in keeping with the historic architecture, and the dates, pots, jewellery, guns and local produce sold here haven't changed much in the last 150 years.

 Jabreen Fort is one of the best to visit in Oman.
-To call it a fort is a bit of a misnomer, as it was originally built by a peaceful Imam of the Ya'aruba dynasty in 1670 as a home, a subsequently functioned as a retreat for similarly scholastic Imam's.
+To call it a fort is a bit of a misnomer, as it was originally built by a peaceful Imam of the Ya'aruba dynasty in 1670 as a home, and subsequently functioned as a retreat for similarly scholastic Imams.
 However there was a defensive wall and gun towers added to the original construction and military action very occasionally washed up against these.

 Al Hamra nestles against the base of Jebel Shams and is one of the few old towns in Oman not to boast a fort or defensive wall.
 The town today is a mixture of old and new, with the old section being the real attraction.
 Here you'll find traditional two and three storey mud houses that are very reminiscent of Yemeni architecture, yet boast satellite dishes — this is a historic quarter still very much inhabited.